andris9/fetch/README.md

 ## Disable Gzip support

 Gzip and Deflate support is automatically on.
-This is problematic in Node v0.5.9 and below since Zlib on these versions is buggy and tends to yield in error.
+This is problematic in Node v0.5.9 and below since Zlib support on these versions is buggy with unpacking and tends to yield in error.

     options = {
         disableGzip: true